Skillshare vs. Udemy: Which One Is Best For Your Course?

 Whereas with Udemy, as often is the case with larger products, you may have to wait for help.

 Overall, your students get a great experience on both platforms.
-Yet each one caters to different learning styles, situations, and industries.
+That said, each one caters to different learning styles, situations, and industries.
 It’s important to take into account the Skillshare vs. Udemy student experience when choosing the platform for your own course.

 Udemy vs. Skillshare Comparison: 5 Key Points to Consider